milasudril/anja/README.md

  * gtk+3
  * gtksourceview-3.0
  * jack
+ * jemalloc
  * sndfile

- In addition to these libraries, Anja uses the PCG32 generator from Melisssa O'Neill.
+ In addition to these libraries, Anja uses the PCG32 generator from Melissa O'Neill.
  Currently, her repository is kept as a git submodule.

 ### Tools